Heat center Bam Adebayo needs thumb surgery, will miss weeks

 Turns out, he was anything but.

-The timetable for his return isn’t expected to be finalized until after surgery, which is scheduled for Sunday.
+The timetable for his return isn’t expected to be finalized until after surgery, which has been scheduled for Sunday.
 The initial prognosis from the team calls for him to miss around six weeks.

-Such a timeframe would have Adebayo — who already was playing through a bone bruise in his knee — missing somewhere between 20 and 25 games.
+Such a timeframe would have Adebayo missing somewhere between 20 and 25 games.

-“Bam is one of the most dynamic, unique players in the league,” Heat coach Erik Spoelstra said.
-“There’s not going to be one solution for that.
-It’s going to take some unique solutions and some thought and we’ll figure it out.
-There’s going to be some things we have to do differently.
-There’s no way that we can make it look the same.
-He’s an absolute hybrid on both ends of the court, one of the most unique players in the entire association.”

 Dewayne Dedmon is the only other big man on the Miami roster who has logged considerable minutes at center this season.
 The Heat have others who can play the spot, including 41-year-old Udonis Haslem and power forward P.J.
 Tucker, who is only 6-foot-5.